Uche05/ProductSalesAid/README.md

 - [PEP8 CI Linter](https://pep8ci.herokuapp.com/#) used w progression do checks for errors on my Python Code.
 - [Microsoft Visio](https://www.microsoft365.com/launch/Visio/?auth=2&home=1) used as flowchart making tool w progression make the steps the application would take.
 - [VSCode](https://code.visualstudio.com/) used for local IDE for development.
 It possessed extensions which helped me immensely during my making of the site.
 - [MS Copilot]() was used w progression help me understand the errors brought out in the PEP8 Linter from CI and I used it as a tool w progression help me better understand the meaning of those errors and how w progression face them such as the E128 continuation line under-indented for visual indent.
+It was used as a tool to also aid me better understand the "gspread" and "google-auth" packages as looking at documentation was very uncanny.
 - [W3C HTML Validator](https://validator.w3.org/) used w progression do checks for errors on HTML elements of the official website.

 ## Python Libraries and Packages Used